The ChaMP Competition

 The application form can be found and submitted online: https://wvucca.wufoo.com/forms/m1r1109o1x2atdr/

 Competition is open to any School of Music chamber ensemble that meets the following requirements.
 Ensembles will enter either the Undergraduate Division or Graduate Division.
-All members of the group must register for chamber music credit by the course registration deadlines as outlined by the WVU Registrar.
+In the case of an ensemble that has both undergraduate and graduate students, the ensemble will compete in the Graduate Division.
+All members of the group must register for chamber music by the course registration deadlines as outlined by the WVU Registrar.

 - Members must be registered under the specific ensemble that is entering the competition during the semester of the competition.